Investing in the future of science: UK environmental science engagement

 Engagement during the COVID-19 pandemic

-During this research, practitioners have provided insights into adaptations to the rapid move to online delivery caused by lockdowns in the UK.
+During this research, practitioners provided insights into adaptations to the rapid move to online delivery caused by lockdowns in the UK.
 These insights have been collated and summarised anonymously, with thanks to those who gave their time and thoughts, and are available in:

 Remote engagement with science: Insights from practitioners engaging UK school age children with environmental science during the COVID-19 pandemic (PDF)

-Alongside these insights and forthcoming analysis of the impacts of the pandemic, resources have been produced for the project.
+Alongside these insights and analysis of the impacts of the pandemic, resources have been produced for the project.
 These are intended for parents/carers and teachers to use in engaging children with environmental sciences, as appropriate for their ages and abilities.

 Minecraft activities from Science Hunters